filterpaper/qmk_userspace/readme.md

     [ "FUNC" ]
 ],
 ```
-> When setup this way, the home row modifier order can be easily edited in the `HRML` and `HRMR` macros.
+> With this setup, the home row modifier order can be easily changed in the `HRML` and `HRMR` macros.

 ## Adapting for a different layout
 The base layout can be adapted for other split keyboards by expanding it with macros.
-The following example expands the `split_3x5_2` layout to Corne's 42-key 3x6_3 layout (6 columns, 3 thumb keys) using the following wrapper to add additional keys to the outer columns:
+The following example expands the `split_3x5_2` layout to Corne's 42-key 3x6_3 layout (6 columns, 3 thumb keys) using a wrapper to add keys to the outer columns:
 ```c
 #define LAYOUT_corne_w(...)
 LAYOUT_split_3x6_3(__VA_ARGS__)
 // 3x5_2 to 42-key conversion